andrebrait/unraid-native-zfs-encryption/README.md

 chown -R root:root "${KEY_DIR}"
 chmod -R 500 "${KEY_DIR}"

-# Set key directory and files to be immutable so it's absolutely impossible to be chaned
+# Set key directory and files to be immutable so it's absolutely impossible to be modified
 chattr -R +i "${KEY_DIR}"
 ```